TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-state-harmful.md

 # Premature Optimization

 I added `verticalOffset` and `horizontalOffset` props to `VirtualScrollProxy` that provide access to the current live offsets.
-The idea was to use them to optimize the effect in react spreadsheet's `VirtualSpreadsheet` so that it doesn't try to update the scroll bar position if it's already correct.
+The idea was to use them to optimize the effect in my `VirtualSpreadsheet` component so that it doesn't try to update the scroll bar position if it's already correct.

 It didn't make any noticeable difference to performance, but it did break auto-extension of the spreadsheet when you scroll to the end and keep on dragging the scroll bar.
 The spreadsheet auto-extends by one row when you hit the end but doesn't extend any further.